 Established in 1975, the Special Program for Research and Training in Tropical Diseases (TDR) is hosted by the World Health Organization (WHO) and is co-sponsored by the United Nations Children's Fund (UNICEF), the United Nations Development Program (UNDP), the World Bank and WHO.
-TDR's organizational arrangement as a United Nations-based program, engaging with a wide variety of stakeholders, puts it in a unique position to play a pivotal role as a catalyst, facilitator and advisor in the global health research debate.
+TDR is core-funded by a range of governments across the globe, all committed to using research evidence to improve health outcomes.
+TDR's position in the UN provides a unique opportunity to convene a wide variety of global stakeholders and catalyse research action to develop and disseminate essential health tools and strategies that serve the needs of the people most at risk of infectious diseases of poverty.
+Since its earliest days, TDR has been committed to the two interdependent objectives of supporting research to improve the control of infectious diseases, and strengthening the capacity of disease-affected countries to perform valuable health research themselves.